virgili0/Virgilio/LearningPaths/Machine Learning Engineer Career Path/README.md

 [This](https://www.youtube.com/watch?v=k5c-vg4rjBw&t=246s) is about the TensorFlow 2.0 update.
 These [1](https://jacobbuckman.com/post/tensorflow-the-confusing-parts-1/) and [2](https://jacobbuckman.com/post/tensorflow-the-confusing-parts-2/) explain the "hard" things to grasp of TensorFlow.
 Highly recommended.

+A fundamental tool to know very well is **TensorBoard**.
+[Here](https://www.datacamp.com/community/tutorials/tensorboard-tutorial)'s a get started tutorial.
+TensorBoard gives you insights and data about _how things are going_ during training inside your neural network.

-Now you're most likely familiar with **TensorFlow as a tool**, and it's time to understand **how to use** it to build large scale Neural Networks.
+Now you're most likely familiar with **TensorFlow as a tool**, and it's time to understand **how to use** it to build large scale neural networks.
+Check the official [Google's user guide](https://www.tensorflow.org/tensorboard/r1/overview) too.

 ### ANN - Artificial Neural Networks
 _First look (in order):_